Kpconway519/Responsive-Portfolio/README.md

-# Responsive-Portfolio
+# Basic-Portfolio

-Homework for week 2
+this is my contact info for my brand-spankin-new web dev career.